 Learn GraphQL properly

 There are various resources out in the Web to learn GraphQL.
 Start learning from the official GraphQL website.
 Learn GraphQL by Arunoda Susiripala is an excellent 10-part tutorial that teaches you the basics of GraphQL.

 Looking for documentation on how to build a GraphQL service?
 There are libraries to help you implement GraphQL in many different languages.
 GraphQL makes it easy to build powerful tools like GraphiQL by leveraging your API’s type system.

 Graph-based solutions are great opportunities to think about redesigning your API.
-We think though GraphQL is backed by big companies, thinking in Graphs seems to be good fit for your data and kind of topology.
+We think though GraphQL is backed by big companies, thinking in Graphs seems to be a good fit for your data and kind of topology.
 We need to start thinking above REST APIs to solve our business problems.

 That’s it for now.
 Let us know what you think about GraphQL.
 If you have already tried out or plan to use in the next project?